 Translating the Page Content Only

-WPML allows you to translate the pages and posts content yourself, assign the translation job to one of your users that you have assigned as translators, or send the content to be translated by a professional translation service.
+translate the pages and posts content yourself, assign the translation job to one of your users that you have assigned as translators, or send the content to be translated by a professional translation service.

 To manage the translation of your site you can use WPML’s Translation Management.
 Simply navigate to the WPML -> Translation Management page to send content for translation.
 The first time you visit the Translation Management page, WPML will walk you through a quick setup wizard where you choose who will translate your site and choose your preferred translation editor.